Queer Sea Marriage: Towards NUA, a Collective Performance

 The project was later presented at Undercurrents, Transeuropa Festival (November 2024), in a workshop curated by European Alternatives, Rete Arcipelago, Marianna Biadene, Associazione Gamaka, and Alessandra Marzini.
 This public engagement marked a crucial step in opening the project to broader participation, bringing together associations, university representatives, and local citizens.
 The event fostered enthusiasm, support, and momentum for the next phase: transforming academic research and artistic practice into an intimate, collective action with the sea.

-In June 2025, Queer Sea Marriage will be presented at the SIEF – International Society for Ethnology and Folklore conference in Aberdeen, Scotland, as part of the panel “Coastal (Re)entanglements: Unwritten Remembrances and Assemblages in Verbal and Visual Arts and Performance”.
+In June 2025, Queer Sea Marriage is part of SIEF – International Society for Ethnology and Folklore Congress, at University of Aberdeen, Scotland, in the panel “Coastal (Re)entanglements: Unwritten Remembrances and Assemblages in Verbal and Visual Arts and Performance”.
 This will allow the project to engage in dialogue with other maritime cultures and performative practices.

 Interviews related to the project have been published in Transeuropa Journal 2024 and in Relazioni:, by Luca Sossella Editore.
 Each public presentation—whether in academic or artistic contexts—is carefully documented, ensuring the project remains an evolving, shared work-inprogress across multiple platforms.